Semantic Anchor Transport: Robust Test-Time Adaptation for Vision-Language Models: Related Work

-\mypar{Clustering for unsupervised representation learning.} Jointly learning how to adapt a set of learnable parameters of a deep network and identify the class assignments can be viewed as \textit{clustering} and \textit{unsupervised representation learning}.
+\mypar{Clustering for unsupervised representation learning.} Jointly adapting the parameters of a deep network while inferring the class assignments can be viewed as \textit{clustering} and \textit{unsupervised representation learning}.
 Thus, our work is closely related to recent literature on deep clustering-based approaches \cite{asanoself,caron2018deep,caron2019unsupervised,huang2019unsupervised,yan2020clusterfit,yang2016joint,jabi2019deep,caron2020unsupervised}.
-In \cite{caron2018deep}, $k$-means assignments are leveraged as pseudo-labels to learn visual representations, strategy that is later employed in \cite{caron2019unsupervised} to pre-train standard supervised deep models.
+In \cite{caron2018deep}, $k$-means assignments are leveraged as pseudo-labels to learn visual representations, a strategy later employed in \cite{caron2019unsupervised} to pre-train standard supervised deep models.
 Nevertheless, applying naive $k$-means risks collapsing to only a few imbalanced clusters, making it ineffective.
-The label assignment task is framed as an instance of the Optimal Transport problem in \cite{asanoself}, which stresses that the formulation presented in \cite{caron2018deep} is not principled, since potential degenerate solutions are avoided via specific implementation choices.
-Caron \textit{et al.} \cite{caron2020unsupervised} propose to enforce consistency between cluster assignments produced for different image views, or augmentations, which avoids expensive pairwise comparisons typically performed in contrastive learning.
-While we consider a similar formulation to some of these works, several vital differences exist.
-In particular, all these works, e.g., \cite{caron2019unsupervised,asanoself,caron2018deep} are used in unsupervised representation learning, and thus the prototypes are learned from the data distribution.
-In contrast, our approach leverages the text representations to enhance the cluster assignments.
+A more principled approach consists in framing the label assignment task as an instance of the Optimal Transport problem \cite{asanoself}, whose global, batch-aware optimization and balancing constraints naturally prevent degenerate solutions.
+Furthermore, Caron \textit{et al.} \cite{caron2020unsupervised} enforce consistency between cluster assignments across different image views or augmentations, avoiding expensive pairwise comparisons typically performed in contrastive learning.
+While our formulation shares similarities, key differences exist.
+In particular, all these methods, i.e., \cite{caron2019unsupervised,asanoself,caron2018deep} operate in unsupervised representation learning, where prototypes are learned from the data distribution.
+In contrast, we leverage the text representations as fixed semantic anchors.
 Note that text embeddings are accessible \textit{for free} in VLMs, not incurring additional supervision, as the test image label remains unknown.
 A natural benefit from this strategy is that we do not need to resort to additional augmentation or ``multi-views" strategies \cite{caron2020unsupervised}, which introduce a computational burden.
-Indeed, we can leverage individual text templates as ``augmented views", enhancing the representation learning of the adapted model without incurring additional costs.
-In fact, these embeddings are computed only once \textit{offline}.
-In contrast, image augmentation or ``multi-views" strategies must create the additional images for each incoming data batch, which means they perform one forward pass per new augmentation at test time.
+Instead, we treat individual text templates as ``augmented views", enhancing the representation learning of the adapted model without incurring extra cost.
+In fact, these embeddings are computed only once \textit{offline}, whereas image augmentation or ``multi-views" strategies must create the additional images for each incoming batch, performing one forward pass per new augmentation at test time.